 </rss>

-This is an example of a typical RSS feed you can also learn more about RSS feeds on w3.org
+This is a standard RSS feed format.
+More details about RSS feeds can be found on W3.org.

 getFeedsPosts.js